acend/container-basics-training/content/en/docs/08/_index.md

 Do not forget to stop/remove the existing instance of the `apache-php` container before you start a new one.
 {{% /alert %}}

-If you take a look into `docker ps` you'll find an interesting change for the PORT column
+If you take a look into `docker ps` you'll find an interesting change for the PORTS column

 ```bash
 docker ps